Frequent Questions about Brownfields and Urban Agriculture

 - What are soil amendments?

 Soil amendments are materials added to the soil to improve soil structure and plant growth as well as to clean environmental contaminants, where needed.
 The addition of soil amendments can reduce or remove potential exposures to contaminants, including lead in soil, to children and others and can benefit plants and the environment.
 Compost, soil amendments, or clean fill from certified soil sources can be used to help bind lead and make it unavailable for exposure through contact with the soil.
-For more information on the use of soil amendments for cleanup, go to The Use of The Soil Amendments for Remediation, Revitalization, and Reuse (PDF).
-For more information about soil amendments for agriculture, go to the National Sustainable Agriculture Information Service web page on Soils & Compost.
+For more information about soil amendments for agriculture, go to the National Sustainable Agriculture information service page on soils and compost.

 - What are the options for growing above-ground, if we are worried about planting in the ground?